 Declutter Your Work Life

 First of all, be clear about your priorities.
 Start off decluttering at work by creating some balance for yourself.
 Set clear goals to know how much you want to commit to your job, and leave time for other activities.
-Here are seven tips to help you master the work-life balance.

 Next, make the necessary changes required to maximize your time away from home.
 Maybe that involves automating one of your projects.
 Perhaps it’s making the shift to working from home.
 There are plenty of benefits to working from home–no commute, more family time and a little less stress–all of which will add up to an uncluttered life.
 To make that strategy a reality, you’ll need a workspace in your house.
-Here are some ways to add a home office even if you don’t have a designated room for one without cluttering up the rest of your home.

 No matter where you decide to work, an obvious bit of advice is to declutter your workspace.
 Similar to wanting a clean kitchen before you start cooking, a tidy workspace leads to a focused worker.
-Here are five simple steps to a decluttered desk.

 Declutter Your Digital Life